bessagroup/f3dasm/README-agentic.md

 Inside `<study-dir>` you place one file — `PROBLEM_STATEMENT.md` — describing the problem, the design parameters, the objective, and any resources (datasets, simulators) the agent should use.
 You may also drop optional auxiliary files (CSV pools, Python simulators, reference papers).
 The runtime then orchestrates two Claude Agent SDK sessions:

 - a **Strategizer** that reads everything in the study, asks 1–3 clarifying questions of the user, hypothesises, and delegates concrete tasks;
-- an **Implementer** that receives each task, writes and executes Python under a sandboxed `workspace/`, and returns a structured `Report`.
+- an **Implementer** that receives each task, writes and executes Python under a designated `workspace/` (prompt-enforced today; OS-level isolation via `sandbox-exec`/Docker is a documented opt-in for high-stakes runs), and returns a structured `Report`.

 The runtime records every delegation as a git commit against an isolated per-run repository, captures per-turn JSONL transcripts for both agents, and assembles a deliverable folder containing the solution, the supporting code, and the audit trail.